Career Planning and Decision Making

 Myths about Majors

 Many college students think that an academic major exists for every career field.
-Therefore, if you commit to a major, you will be committing to a corresponding career field.
+In other words, if you commit to a major, you will be committing to a corresponding career field.

 Contrary to myth, a major studied does not always correspond to a particular career.
 Some career choices, however, are certainly strongly shaped by a specific undergraduate major or academic training in a specific field.
-For example, If you plan to become a dancer, dance training and study will provide you with the intensive training you will need to pursue and succeed in this career.
-Similarly a major in Music for a music career is certainly helpful.
+For example, If you plan to become a dancer, dance training and study will provide you with the intensive training you will need to succeed in this career.
 For those who plan to teach, an Education major would surely be an asset.
 However, many career fields don’t always require a specific major.
 People who have specific majors don't always use them as commonly expected.

 As you begin to make decisions on your program of study, you need to take a closer look at your interests, abilities, activities and values.
 Which clubs or organizations do you find exciting?
 What classes have you taken in college or high school that have been the most stimulating?
 In which courses did you achieve the most success?
 Most people are happy in their careers when the job they do allows them to use their skills, their interests, and matches their work values.

-For example, you may have a strong interest in working within the music industry, but you can’t sing a note…you do have skills as a writer, and you know your value of working with creative people is important to you.
+For example, you may have a strong interest in working within the music industry, but you can’t sing a note but you do have skills as a writer, and you know your value of working with creative people is important to you.
 So how about working as a press agent, or a copywriter to write the copy on a musician's website or other music publication?

-Your degree helps you to develop very marketable skills such as communication, creativity, writing, analytical study and investigation.
+Your academic degree can help you to develop marketable skills such as communication, creativity, writing, analytical study and investigation.
 With these building blocks you can explore a multitude of career paths, and follow your interests.
 Choose a major that would allow you to develop these skills, such as one of the Humanities: Writing, Journalism, Sociology, or Media, Society and the Arts.
 Enhance your academic skills and confirm career interests through internships, service learning, and other experience.

 Speak with your academic advisor, or make an appointment with an advisor in the Advising Center for further discussion.
 You should talk to heads of Boards of Study, and professors learn about the courses offered, and examples of senior projects from previous students.
 Talk to RA’s and upper-classmen to gain a sense of how they perceive their departments’ strengths and weaknesses.